How to make a digital escape room for the classroom

 Once you establish the lock combinations and the clues, it leads to the next step: visual design.
 This is crucial for a virtual escape room because it impacts the player’s experience and engagement.

-You want multifaceted images to draw the players into the game and to provide clues for the locks; any image editing resource will work.
+You want multifaceted images to draw the players into the game and to provide clues to crack codes and locks; any image editing resource will work.
 I use Canva Education because I can create a set of images for each escape room, which I easily modify each year if necessary.
 Canva removes the background from images; transparent backgrounds work well for hot spot clues.
 All of these features are useful for designing graphics and clues.
 You can also utilize image design on each slide of either Google Slides or Nearpod.
 Consider how images tell the story.

 5. Develop the backstory

 The backstory should motivate students and provide guidance on what to look for.
 I’ve used creative characters in a historical setting or realistic-fictional news story to weave the backstory.
-The first time I used an escape room I designed, I caught a team of students Googling if someone really did steal the Liberty Bell and abscond to Canada; that backstory had them hooked.
+The first time I used an escape room I designed, the team worked together and were Googling if someone really did steal the Liberty Bell and abscond to Canada; that backstory had them hooked.

 6. Combine all of these elements into the escape room